 Caroline recommends 37 items as the golden number of clothing to own, with variations by season.
-You should take what you have in your closet now, and size it down to 37 wearable items that all match with each other.
-This is key because even with fewer items if they are all interchangeable, you can create an unlimited number of outfits.
+You should take what you have in your closet now and size it down to 37 wearable items that all match with each other.
+This is key because even with fewer interchangeable items, you can create unlimited outfits.

 Once you pare down your wardrobe, test wear only those items for 3 months.
 Avoid shopping for any new items until the next season.

-Since no two wardrobes, or lifestyles, are the same, you can adjust the actual number of garments to suit your needs.
+Since no two wardrobes or lifestyles are the same, you can adjust the number of garments to suit your needs.
 These items include tops, bottoms, and dresses.
 You may count shoes and accessories separately.

 You Can Have Multiple Capsules

-You can start by either creating your capsule wardrobe from what you already have or by using a service to do it for you.
-Alternatively, you can do a combination of what you already have and then shop for new items each season (or as needed).
+You can start by creating your capsule wardrobe from what you already have or using a service to do it for you.
+Alternatively, you can do a combination; use what you already have and then shop for new items each season (or as needed).